stacklio/stackl/docs/content/basic/deployment.md

 19:C 14 Feb 2020 15:15:16.661 * RDB: 0 MB of memory used by copy-on-write
 1:M 14 Feb 2020 15:15:16.746 * Background saving terminated with success
 ```

-#### Persistent storage

-The Helm charts make use of the default storage class to create a persistent volume where the documents will be stored.

-#### Helm advanced configuration

-For more configuration make sure to check the [configuration page](../configuration).